The-Marcy-Lab-School/swe-3-1-recipe-card/README.md

 **Choose Your Colors:**
 - [ ] Pick a body `background-color` and text `color`.
 These will be inherited by all elements on the page!
 - [ ] Give sections a `background-color` to create contrast with the body  (try white or a light color)
+- [ ] Choose the same background `background-color` for your description paragraph
 - [ ] Pick a text `color` for `h1` and `h2`
 - [ ] Pick a text `color` for `a` elements
 - [ ] Pick a `background-color` for your ingredient list items (`.ingredient`)